teamarnab/linear-regression-practice/README.md

 11. Making predictions using test dataset.
 12. Checking the accuracy of the model.

+CONCLUSION
-**The accuracy of the model can be further improvde by applying Ridge, Lasso or Elastic net regression on top of this.
+The accuracy of the model can be further improved further by applying Ridge, Lasso, elastic net on top of linear regression or any other regression model.
-But this worksheet is just for Linear Regression practice.
+But this worksheet is just for Linear Regression practice, so didn't make any advancement.